 A short time after the reunion of Germany we visited friends in East Germany.
 In the Sabbath School class we were talking about Christian freedom.
 We had the impression that we were talking about two different subjects.
-The people in that small church did not understand us, and we really did not understand them.
+The people in that small church did not understand us, and we really did not understand us, and we really did not understand them.
 It took us a while to comprehend that they had not lived in a free country as we had all our lives.
 Freedom for them had a different meaning than for us.